YOUR WORKFORCE – ADVOCATES OR DETRACTORS?

-The outcome speaks for itself from both an employee satisfaction and a bottom line point of view.
+The outcome speaks for itself from both employee satisfaction and a bottom-line point of view.

 There is no escape from the reality that successful employee engagement and the competitive edge it brings demand as much care and consideration as customer engagement.

 Also, like customer engagement, you have to be ’on it’ all the time.